trek-view/basecamp/_posts/2022-06-24-roll-level-of-gopro-photo.md

 ---
 date: 2022-05-27
 title: "Automatic horizon leveling of GoPro 360 videos (Part 2)"
-description: "A proof-of-concept to dynamically adjust for camera roll in equirectangular videos."
+description: "Analysing what camera roll looks like in equirectangular videos and how to account for it."
 categories: developers
 tags: [ffmpeg, yaw, pitch, roll, equirectangular, video]
 author_staff_member: dgreenwood